BrightspaceUI/core/components/skeleton/README.md

 ## Multi-Line Paragraphs

-Paragraphs of text that may span multiple lines is a special case for skeletons.
-The `d2l-skeletize` CSS class that makes the entire paragraph block into a skeleton box isn't quite what we want, and oftentimes we're showing a skeleton because we don't yet know how much data we'll have.
-Ideally, we'd like to show several linse of skeletized text, like this:
+Paragraphs of text that may span multiple lines are a special case for skeletons.
+The `d2l-skeletize` CSS class would turn the entire paragraph block into a skeleton box, which isn't quite what we want.
+Also, often we're showing a skeleton because we don't yet know how much data we'll have.

+Ideally, we'd like to show several lines of skeletized text, like this:

 ![skeleton text input](./screenshots/paragraph.png?raw=true)

 To accomplish this, three special CSS classes exist to provide skeletons that span 2, 3 or 5 lines: `d2l-skeletize-paragraph-2`, `d2l-skeletize-paragraph-3` and `d2l-skeletize-paragraph-5` respectively.

-Apply one of these classes plus any additional (optional) typograph styles for your paragraph:
+Apply one of these classes plus any additional (optional) typography styles for your paragraph:

 ```html
 <p class="d2l-body-compact d2l-skeletize-paragraph-2">2-line</p>